huggingface/blog/skops.md

 ).fit(X_train, y_train)
 ```

 We will first save our model and initialize the repository.
-The model name and the format is insignificant, we will save our model as `example.pkl` for simplicity. `init` creates a repository containing the model in the given path and the configuration file containing the specifications of the environment the model is trained in.
-The data and the task passed to the `init` will help Hugging Face Hub enable the inference widget on the model page.
+The model name and the format is insignificant, we will save our model as `example.pkl` for simplicity. `hub_utils .init` creates a Git repository containing the model in the given path and the configuration file containing the specifications of the environment the model is trained in.
+The data and the task passed to the `init` will help Hugging Face Hub enable the inference widget on the model page as well as discoverability features to find the model.

 ```python
 # let's save the model